 The School of Sex for people with disabilities – a website which is not live yet

-Currently being written by sexually experienced disabled people and those who provide them with sexual services.
+Written by sexually experienced disabled people, teachers/care staff and and those who provide them with sexual services.
 Covering all kinds of things, such as how to gain sexual confidence and become proactive and how to find a partner when you are blind.

 We have eight trustees who meet four times a year and around 200 volunteers around the country.
 We run our own fundraising events.